 4. You will presumably feel guilty somehow, but you need to release it.

-5. How lost you will feel
+5. How lost will you feel

-At the point when life has been intense, and I've required his strength and his direction, I've felt so lost and alone.
-However, gradually I've figured out how to live with my dad's soul inside me, and in case I'm honest, I understand what he would say or need me to do even though he's not here to say it.
+At the point when life has been intense, and I've required His strength and His direction, I've felt so lost and alone.
+However, gradually I've figured out how to live with my dad's soul inside me, and in case I'm honest; I understand what he would say or need me to do even though he's not here to say it.

 6. Cherished recollections fade faster than anticipated.